 Salsa!
 The wild, passionate Latin music born of the intoxicating blend of Afro-Cuban rhythms such as: Mambo, Cuban Son, Rumba, Guajira Son, Son Montuno, Plena and American Swing-era jazz, in New York City during the late '60s early '70s and the origin can be credited to the musicians who moved to New York from Cuba, Puerto Rico, Venezuela and Dominican Republic who incorporated all of these rhythms to create what we call today "Salsa".

 When the Cuban Revolution ended in the late '50s and the susequent collapse of relations between the U.S. and Cuba, caused a powerfull stanglehold on the creative cross-pollination between the cultures that had nurtured this new art form.

-Johnny Pacheco explaining how FANIA combined all off the above mentioned rhythms under one name..."Salsa"
+The late Johnny Pacheco (co-founder of FANIA Records) explaining how FANIA combined all off the above mentioned rhythms under one name..."Salsa"

 The Tumbao (Conga Drum Rhythm)